 - Reducing psychological impacts from the stressful environment

-- Helps with fatigue and other physical discomforts
+- It helps with fatigue and other physical discomforts

 - Improving concentration and focus

 It is vital to understand that regardless of your productivity level, you are still prone to stress as a human being.
-Thus, recognize that you are required to have compassion and kindness towards yourself.
+Thus, recognize that you must have compassion and kindness towards yourself.

 Step 2: Work On A Habit That You Know Works

 Ideally, before you change your lifestyle or begin to work on a habit, you need to research inwardly and outwardly what works best.
 Self-care holds the best solutions that can make your mental, physical, and emotional well-being healthy.
 Almost all self-care actions can help everyone.
 However, it would be best to recognize that what works for others might not work for you.
 Things like getting proper nutrition, hydrating, having enough exercise, resting and taking small breaks, going for walks, maybe the best of all.
 But it does not guarantee that it will provide the same benefits for everybody.